Photo: Dietmar Rabich / Wikimedia Commons

 Positano and the Amalfi Coast, Italy — Cliffside Drama

-Logistics: The Amalfi Coast road is narrow and congested in summer — the romantic strategy is to arrive by ferry from Naples or Sorrento (the sea approach to Positano, watching the village appear around the headland, is one of the finest arrivals in European travel), and to minimize car use during the trip.
+Logistics: The Amalfi Coast road is narrow and congested in summer — the smarter strategy is to arrive by ferry from Naples or Sorrento (the sea approach to Positano, watching the village appear around the headland, is one of the finest arrivals in European travel), and to minimize car use during the trip.

 Dubrovnik, Croatia — Walled City Drama